Maritime London and British Embassy run a well-attended event in Athens

 “Greek shipowners are amongst the City’s biggest clients for legal, insurance, financial and brokerage services,” he continued.
 “Many made London their home during the first half of the past century and even if they have now moved elsewhere, many connections still endure.

-At the ensuing seminar, the opening session on ‘Ensuring Safety in a Heightened-Risk Environment’ (pictured) considered the commercial implications of global trade disruption as a consequence of the well-publicised choke points in key shipping routes, and how the industry could work smarter to ensure the safety of assets and importantly seafarers.
+The opening session of the seminar ‘Ensuring Safety in a Heightened-Risk Environment’ (pictured) considered the commercial implications of global trade disruption as a consequence of the well-publicised choke points in key shipping routes, and how the industry could work smarter to ensure the safety of assets and importantly seafarers.
 The panel included Eline Muller, Senior Executive, Multraship Towage & Salvage and Chair, International Salvage Union (ISU) Salvage Sub-Committee; Ben Palmer OBE, President of Inmarsat Maritime; Dr George D. Pateras, Deputy Chairman, Contships Management Inc and President, Hellenic Chamber of Shipping; Gordon Robertson, Head of Greece, NorthStandard; and Sally-Ann Underhill, Partner, Transportation, Reed Smith LLP.

 Panel moderator Jos Standerwick, Chief Executive, Maritime London, said: “Global supply chains are under a perfect storm of geopolitical pressures and ships and seafarers are quite literally caught in the crosshairs.
 While the shipping industry has once again demonstrated the flexibility and resilience that is taken for granted, we need to learn lessons from the past and be more proactive.”